 Moses Myers House

-The Moses Myers House in downtown Norfolk, begun in 1792, is the oldest Jewish home in America open to the public as a museum.
-It offers a vivid portrayal of the life of an early 19th century merchant family, and more than 70 percent of the Federal Period furnishings and paintings on view today are original to the house.
+The Moses Myers House, the oldest Jewish home in America open to the public as a museum, offers a vivid portrayal of the life of an early 19th century merchant family.
 More.

 FREE GUIDED TALKS AND TOURS

 Check our Events Calendar for specific times and topics.